jaalto/project--shell-script-performance-and-portability/README.md

 # RANDOM NOTES

-See bash(1) manual how to use `time` command to display results in different formats:
+See the bash(1) manual page how to use `time` command to display results in different formats:

 ```
 TIMEFORMAT='real: %R'  # '%R %U %S'